thin-edge/thin-edge.io/BUILDING.md

 # Building thin-edge.io

+## Requirements

+You can use any OS to build from source (below has been tested on Ubuntu, but we also use Debian, macOS and FreeBSD successfully), our recommended setup and required tools:

+* Ubuntu 20.04 or Debian 10.9 (Buster)
+* git
+* Rust toolchain

+Following packages are required:

+* build-essentials
+* curl
+* gcc

+List of our test platforms can be found [here](docs/src/supported-platforms.md).

 ## Get the code

 thin-edge.io code is in git repository on github to acquire the code use following command: